Children account for 30% of state's active cases

 “This is something different than parents and schools have had to deal with in the past,” Hutchinson said.

-Vaccination rates among teachers have increased since the school year began and Secretary of Health Dr. José Romero says that 30% of children ages 12-18 are fully vaccinated while nearly 45% have received at least one dose of the COVID-19 vaccinate.
+Vaccination rates among teachers have increased since the school year began and Secretary of Health Dr. José Romero says that 30 percent of children ages 12-18 are fully vaccinated while nearly 45 percent have received at least one dose of the COVID-19 vaccinate.
 As for children under the age of 12, Romero says that he doesn’t expect it to be approved for them to get the vaccine until later this year “at the earliest.”

-Romero also said that 99.3% of the cases currently in the state are from the Delta variant, showing that the virus is even more contagious, which is a concern for him and the governor with the Labor Day holiday coming up.
+Romero also said that 99.3 percent of the cases currently in the state are from the Delta variant, showing that the virus is even more contagious, which is a concern for him and the governor with the Labor Day holiday coming up.

 “Every holiday weekend we have seen since the pandemic, we have seen a surge in the number of cases,” Romero said.